fcrespel/jenkins-cas-plugin/README.md

 - **CAS 1.0:** a text-based legacy protocol.
 Custom extensions may provide support for roles, which can be parsed with a Groovy script specified in **Roles Validation Script**.
 - **CAS 2.0:** a XML-based protocol.
 It supports **Proxy Tickets**, allowing external applications already secured with CAS to authenticate in Jenkins without requiring user input or password.
 Custom extensions may provide support for attributes.
-- **CAS 3.0:** a XML-based protocol.
+- **CAS 3.0:** a XML or JSON-based protocol.
 It supports **Proxy Tickets**, allowing external applications already secured with CAS to authenticate in Jenkins without requiring user input or password.
 It fully supports attributes out-of-the-box, without requiring custom extensions. **This is a recommended protocol for Apereo CAS Server 4.x and higher.**
 - **SAML 1.1:** a XML-based protocol.
 It fully supports attributes out-of-the-box, without requiring custom extensions. **This is a recommended protocol for Apereo CAS Server 3.x and higher.**

 [Attributes](https://apereo.github.io/cas/6.2.x/integration/Attribute-Release.html) are an easy (and recommended) way to add full name and email address information to an authenticated user, as well as roles/groups membership.
 CAS 1.0 response parsing with a custom Groovy script is made available as a legacy option for backward compatibility with the [CAS1 Plugin](https://wiki.jenkins.io/display/JENKINS/CAS1+Plugin).